ionburger/StravaSheetSync/PRIVACY.md

 You can delete your account at any time through the StravaSheetSync website, which will remove all associated data from our servers.
 You may also email ian.turner.burgess@gmail.com with your account information to request data removal or review.
 All requests will be honored within one month.
 5. Changes to Privacy Policy

 This Privacy Policy may be updated periodically.
-Any changes will be posted on this page, and continued use of StravaSheetSync indicates acceptance of the updated Privacy Policy.
+Any changes will be posted on this page, and continued use of StravaSheetSync indicates acceptance of the updated Privacy Policy.a